 The key is to snap his attention back to the present moment, to train his brain as vigorously as he can train his body to almost physically overcome his thoughts and hold his mind in a state of nothingness and nowness.
 “I feel how my attention can get broadened in time and space,” he says.
 “I can be thinking about the future, I can be thinking about the past.
 All these thoughts are everywhere.
 We have that a lot in life.
 But if I was just to pull them back into the now moment, pull my thoughts back, really physically, that’s the technique that feels like a technique that can be learned.
 When I practice it a lot, it’s like an arm movement.
 Physical.
 You just pull it back.
 And you get your attention to the shortest possible time moment.”

-This is how one goes deep, lowers the heart rate, seems to practically fall asleep at the bottom of a world-record-setting dive while doing the thing in the water that most of our bodies revolt against most violently.
+This is how one goes deep, lowers the heart rate, and seems to practically fall asleep at the bottom of a world-record-setting dive while doing the thing in the water that most of our bodies revolt against most violently.
 If you can learn to handle that trial, you can learn to focus your way through a penalty kick or a presentation to the partners or a live TV appearance or a job interview.
-We can remind ourselves that we’ve put ourselves in that position, said yes to the challenge, pushing ourselves to the outer limits of our comfort zone, and done so willingly.
+We can remind ourselves that we’ve put ourselves in that position, said yes to the challenge, pushed ourselves to the outer limits of our comfort zone, and done so willingly.

 When asked if he is ever fearful, ever nervous, if he ever gets butterflies before a major competition.
 “No. That’s something I learned over the years to control,” Alexey says.
 “The thoughts that you don’t want to do this.
 Because this super important moment comes.
 It can be whatever, a dive, a presentation.
 And you feel sick because of your thought process, where you don’t want to do this because of this pressure.
 Will he do it?
 Will he meet others’ expectations?
 It’s a lack of self-assurance in your abilities.
 But the shift should be: This is the area of my expertise.
 This is what I want to do.
 I have the current skills that I have, I’ve prepared as much as I can, and I will do the best that I can.
 But I do this because it’s my choice.
 Realizing your best potential is only possible while being relaxed, while calm.